HubTou/PyLists4C/README.md

 With:
 * 45 base functions + 10 other intuitive aliases,
 * 221 convenience type-oriented functions,
-* and high modularity so your linker only includes what you use in your own executables.
+* high modularity so your linker only includes what you use in your own executables,
+* and friendly BSD license, for open and free usage.

 ## Base functions overview
 Base function | Aliases | Description